Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 ---

 ## Working papers
 **How Does AI Improve Human Decision-Making?
-Evidence from the AI-Powered Go Program**.
+Evidence from the AI-Powered Go Program**
-Under Review.
-2022. (with N. Kim, J. Kim, and H. Kang)
+(with N. Kim, J. Kim, and H. Kang) Under Review.
+2022.

 <details>
   <summary>Abstract</summary>